 Very few films put you in the thick of it, so to speak, like the new documentary Free Solo from directors Elizabeth Chai Vasarhelyi and Jimmy Chin.
-You aren’t just treated to some awe-inspiring visuals from above, with wide-angle views that reward the viewer with a weightless feel (this is the team that gave us the Academy Award shortlisted 2015 documentary film Meru after all), they immerse you within the tiniest details.
-You can feel the dusty rock chalk between their fingers, the trickles of sweat rolling off their foreheads, while the camera captures the tension of the climber’s fingertips gripping any small crevice they can find to keep the climber from tumbling to their likely demise.
-If your palms aren’t sweating by the end of the film, you’re probably a rock climber yourself or suffering from an underactive amygdala (more on that later).
+You aren’t just treated to some awe-inspiring visuals from above, with wide-angle views that reward the viewer with a weightless feel (this is the team that gave us the Academy Award shortlisted 2015 documentary film Meru after all).
+They immerse you in the tiniest details.
+You can feel the dusty rock chalk between their fingers, the trickles of sweat rolling off their foreheads.
+At the same time, the camera captures the tension of the climber’s fingertips gripping any small crevice they can find to keep the climber from tumbling to their likely demise.
+If your palms aren’t sweating by the end of the film, you are suffering from an underactive amygdala (more on that later).

-Honnold hasn’t had much success with women, saying living in a can doesn’t help, but you immediately wonder if that deflection is because what serious relationship can one have with someone who seeks out dangers without a safety-net to be happy?
-The very human element of the film is how concentration is key to any successful climb, and any distraction, no matter how tiny, can have serious consequence.
+Honnold hasn’t had much success with women, saying living in a can doesn’t help.
+Still, you immediately wonder if that deflection is because what serious relationship can one have with someone who seeks out dangers without a safety net to be happy?
+The very human element of the film is how concentration is key to any successful climb.
+Any distraction, no matter how tiny, can have serious consequences.
 So, when Honnold finally starts to get close to a woman he met in Seattle named Sonya, he coincidentally starts to have more accidents in a short time frame than he has had the previous decade climbing.
-His friend Tommy explains that you must have armor on when you climb, nothing can affect your determination and concentration.
+His friend Tommy explains that you must have armor on when you climb.
+Nothing can affect your determination and concentration.
 It appears letting someone in is affecting that singular goal.

-The film doesn’t so much explore what it takes to be a champion but explores what exactly drives this man, and what type of person is needed in order to be successful at one of the most dangerous sports in the world.
-Honnold compartmentalizes then rationalizes the deaths of his fellow friends and professional colleagues who pass away from solo accidents, saying life goes on, just as if he dies climbing, it will be a blip on the screen, and, “No one will care.”
-It’s a cold, almost clinical, but remarkably self-aware assessment of someone who knows someday his greatest passion is going to kill him, and that he is at peace with it.
+The film doesn’t explore what it takes to be a champion.
+It does explore what exactly drives this man.
+What type of person is needed to be successful at one of the most dangerous sports in the world.
+Honnold compartmentalizes then rationalizes the solo climb deaths of his fellow friends and professional colleagues.
+He says life goes on.
+Just as if he dies climbing, it will be a blip on the screen.
+“No one will care,” he notes.
+It’s a cold, almost clinical, but remarkably self-aware assessment of someone who knows someday his greatest passion will kill him.
+He is remarkably at peace with this.

 Free Solo is much more than a sports documentary if you had to classify it that way.
-Vasarhkyi and Chin’s film is honest and direct, an immersive experience, unlike any documentary you have ever seen.
-It’s a testament to whatever your passion is, whatever your goals are, go ahead, don’t wait, and just do it.
-Alex Honnold has lived more than most have done in a lifetime, and life is too short to not do what you love.
+Vasarhkyi and Chin’s film is honest and direct, an immersive experience unlike any documentary you have ever seen.
+It’s a testament to whatever your passion is, whatever your goals are, go ahead, don’t wait, and do it.
+Alex Honnold has lived more than most have done in a lifetime.
+He lives by the mantra that life is too short not to do what you love.